haesleinhuepf/git-bob/readme.md

 # git-bob

-git-bob uses AI to answer github-issues and review pull-requests.
+git-bob uses AI to answer Github-issues and review pull-requests.

+![demo_fix_typos.png](docs/images/banner.png)

 Under the hood it uses [claude 3.5 sonnet](https://claude.ai) or [gpt-4 omni](https://chat.openai.com/) to understand the text and
 [pygithub](https://github.com/PyGithub/PyGithub) to interact with the issues and pull-requests.

-![demo_fix_typos.png](docs/images/banner.png)

 ## Disclaimer

-`git-bob` is a research project aiming at streamlining github interaction in software development projects.
+`git-bob` is a research project aiming at streamlining Github interaction in software development projects.
 Under the hood it uses artificial intelligence / large language models to generate text and code fulfilling the user's requests.
 Users are responsible to verify the generated code according to good scientific practice.